-Create an HTTP Request Header Modification Rule via API · Cloudflare Rules docs
+Create an HTTP Request Header Modification Rule via API

 Use the Rulesets API to create HTTP Request Header Modification Rules via API.
 Define the header modification configuration in the

 action_parameters field.
-See Request header modification examples for examples of rule definitions.
+Refer to Request header modification examples for examples of rule definitions.

 When creating an HTTP Request Header Modification Rule via API, make sure you: